-Vitamins are important, even though required in small quantities,.
-As they boost your immunity, heal wounds, strengthen your bones, improve vision and are responsible for healthy hair and skin.
+Vitamins are important, even though required in small quantities.
+They boost your immunity, heal wounds, strengthen your bones, improve vision and are responsible for healthy hair and skin.
 So let’s not turn a blind eye toward these tiny yet powerful micro-nutrients.
-Are you aware that urban Indians are highly lacking in vitamin D?
+Bur, are you aware that urban Indians are highly lacking in vitamin D?

 Why are we lacking in vitamin D?

-Despite having abundant sunshine, office-goers who work indoors and don’t expose themselves enough to sunlight are more prone to vitamin D deficiency.
+Despite having abundant sunshine, people who work indoors who don’t expose themselves enough to sunlight are more prone to vitamin D deficiency.
 Studies have confirmed that vitamin D deficiency or hypovitaminosis D in Indian adults is becoming more and more prevalent.
 Thus, hypovitaminosis D is a hidden workplace concern.

 What can you do?